2-Verma modules

 If $\cT$ admits arbitrary c.b.l.f. direct sums, then $K_0(\cT)$ has a natural structure of $\bZ\pp{x_1,\dots, x_n}$-module with

 where $X^{\oplus a_\bg} = \bigoplus_{\ell = 1}^{|a_\bg|} X[\alpha_\bg]$ and $\alpha_\bg = 0$ if $a_\bg \geq 0$ and $\alpha_\bg =1$ if $a_\bg < 0$.

-\begin{thm}[{\cite[\thmasympKO]{asympK0}}] Let $(A,d)$ be a positive c.b.l.f. dg-algebra, and let $\{P_j\}_{j \in J}$ be a complete set of indecomposable relatively projective $(A,d)$-modules that are pairwise non-isomorphic (even up to degree shift).
+\begin{thm}[{\cite[\thmasympKO]{asympK0}}] Let $(A,d)$ be a positive c.b.l.f. dg-algebra, and let $\{P_j\}_{j \in J}$ be a complete set of indecomposable cofibrant $(A,d)$-modules that are pairwise non-isomorphic (even up to degree shift).
 Let $\{S_j\}_{j \in J}$ be the set of corresponding simple modules.
 There is an isomorphism

 and $\bKO^\Delta\bigl(\cD^{lf}(A,d)\bigr)$ is also freely generated by the classes of $\{[S_j]\}_{j \in J}$. \end{thm}

 \begin{prop}[{\cite[\propcblfbim]{asympK0}}] Let $(A,d)$ and $(A',d')$ be two c.b.l.f. positive dg-algebras.
 Let $B$ be a c.b.l.f. dimensional $(A',d')$-$(A,d)$-bimodule.
 The derived tensor product functor